Billy Moon would have given his life for rock ‘n’ roll stardom, but the Devil doesn’t come that cheap.

 “This book sings a dark, dark song — it’s got a grim rhythm that even rock-and-roll has forgotten.
 If you’re standing at the crossroads and you don’t know where to go, take the road that leads you to this book.”

-– Chuck Wendig, NYT bestselling author of Star Wars: Aftermath, Blackbirds, and Zeroes
+– Chuck Wendig, NYT bestselling author of The Book of Accidents and Wanderers

 “Wynne combines the cinematic imagery of sex, drugs, and rock ‘n’ roll with a good old-fashioned ghost story.”